 These are able to enter the human and animal bodies, especially in the brain, and often cause health problems.
 Removing them is not easy when the physical bodies are ill, as are all of them.

-Nutritional balancing science is well aware of the problem of entities.
+Development science is well aware of the problem of entities.
 Keys to removing them are to Remineralize The Body and to make the body more Yang.
 For more details, read Entity Attachment And Release on this site.

 1. Most people have them.
 One does not have to travel to an unclean area of the planets, for example, to contract the infection.
 Today, food is shipped around the world daily.
 Parasites can also easily live in some drinking water supplies, and elsewhere.

 2. Most doctors are unaware of this, and don’t even consider testing for them.

 3. Testing often misses them, even with elaborate stool tests, electronic machines, kinesiology and other methods.